 Positive economic news is certainly good for business, but it presents hiring managers with additional challenges.
 As the candidate pool shrinks, this can lead to a dearth of skilled people, especially those with the most in-demand experience.

 Bookkeeper salary levels

-The midpoint salary for a bookkeeper in Houston is $40,125.
-If you’re hiring for entry-level positions or roles in small organizations, typical wages start around $35,578.
+The projected bookkeeper salary in Houston is $41,500 at the midpoint, according to the Salary Guide for Accounting and Finance Professionals.
+If you’re hiring for entry-level positions or roles in small organizations, wages could be 25 percent less.
 But be prepared to compete with other employers for new hires with in-demand skills like data analysis — or those applying for full-charge bookkeeping positions with large corporations.
-In those cases, starting salaries can be as high as $58,850.
+In those cases, starting salaries can be considerably higher.

 What to look for in a bookkeeper

 A bookkeeper’s duties include managing accounts payable and receivable, recording financial transactions, entering data, reconciling accounts, and assisting with financial reporting and tax preparation.
 Top candidates tend to have the following skills and experience:

 - At least three years of experience in general accounting, accounts payable or accounts receivable